Visiting Dwijing Festival in Bodoland, Assam? This travel guide is all you need!

 An annual extravaganza of various cultural and regional activities with a keen focus on promoting tourism in Bodoland… that’s what Dwijing festival is, in nutshell.
-It’s a great place for those who want an introduction to Bodoland but don’t know where to start from.
+It’s a great place for those who want an introduction to Bodoland but don’t know where to start.

 Think of the Hornbill festival in Nagaland, that’s what Dwijing is for Bodoland, in Assam.

-I happened to attend Dwijing festival as a part of the Bodoland Ambassadors trip where I, along with 8 other bloggers from across India were invited.
+I happened to attend it as a part of the Bodoland Ambassadors trip where I, along with 8 other bloggers from across India were invited.
 Attending Dwijing festival and spending the night of 31st December on site was on agenda.

 Though Dwijing festival was a 12-day festival with different performances lined up every night, we attended it for just three days.

-To be honest, if I was travelling on my own, I would have attended Dwijing for all the 12 days – just go to the festival premise every evening, hang around, eat, drink some Druk Beer or rice wine and enjoy the vibe.
-But before we get into discussing my experience of Dwijing and why I loved it, let’s get some background information about Dwijing festival and find out about what to see and do there.
+To be honest, if I was travelling on my own, I would have attended Dwijing for all the 12 days.
+Just go to the festival premise every evening, hang around, eat, drink some Druk Beer or rice wine and enjoy the vibe.
+But before we get into discussing my experience of Dwijing and why I loved it, let’s get some background information about it and find out about what to see and do there.

 What is Dwijing Festival?

 Take the word ‘near’ quite literally though, because Aie River changes course every year and with that, the venue for Dwijing changes too (kind of how it goes with Kumbh Mela) though it will still be somewhere near Hangrama Bridge.

 Originating from the Himalayas from Bhutan, the river is a major source of the economy as well as beauty in the region.
 Having said that, celebrating Dwijing festival on the banks of the Aie (as a gateway to bring tourism opportunities for local communities) makes a perfect sense.

 DWI stands for ‘river’ and JING stands for ‘bank’.